mabartos/keycloak-quarkus-extensions/README.md

 Options:
   --keycloak-version <version>    Specify the Keycloak version.
 Defaults to version from 'pom.xml' if not provided.
   --quarkus-version <version>     Specify the Quarkus version.
 Defaults to version from 'pom.xml' if not provided.
-  --distPath <path>               Specify the distribution path.
-  --container                     Specify the build is run in container.
-No external distribution is fetched and only necessary files are generated.
   -h, --help                      Displays this help message.
 ```